phillipsar2/andro_snakemake/README.md

 ### All individuals
 - 100k random SNPs with < 20% missing data used for STRUCTURE

-## 9. Inbreeding coefficient
+## 9. Inbreeding coefficient (Fis)
-- Estimated only in the 6x genotypes
+- Estimated only in the 6x genotypes with high coverage data using `ngsF` from ngstools.
-- Bams were subsampled to less than 1.5X coverage, if they weren't already below that threshold, (`samtools -view -b -s`) in order to reduce\
- bias caused by coverage.
-Coverage percentages to subsample to are stored in `./6x_bams_to_subset.tsv`.
 - Genotype likelihoods were estimated and SNPs were called in ANGSD using the above SNP filtering criteria.
-- Inbreeding coefficient was estimated with `ngsF` and plotted in R.
+- Approximate values were generated independtly 3 times and final values were run 3 times using the approximate values as priors.

-## 10. Aneuploidy detection
+## 10. Aneuploidy detection (for Kirk)
 - lowcov BAM files were converted to bed files using `bedtools bamtobed`
 - average coverage was calculated in 1 Mbp windows across the genome for each genotype using `bedtools coverage` -- Coverage was not calculated for the following genotypes due to data quality:`AN20N023`,`AN20NSCR000363`,`AN20NSCR000409`